edrlab/thorium-reader-doc/content.en/300_accessibility/301_A11yInfos.md

 weight: 301
 toc: false
 ---

-# Accessibility informationCurrently Thorium displays in the
+Currently Thorium displays in the
 <a href="/thorium-reader-doc/400_ressources/420_glossary#bookInformation">Book information panel</a>
 under the heading `Description` the content of the accessibility summary metadata (<span lang="en">accessibilitySummary</span>).